Vertexwahn/BazelDemos/README.md

 ## Credits

-A big thank goes to all the providers, developers and maintainers of the Bazel universe.
+A big thank goes to all the providers, developers, and maintainers of the Bazel universe.